 Then, share this story with leaders, managers, and employees.
 Tailor your story to fit their roles, responsibilities, aspirations, and pain points.

-Afterwards, talk about the how.
+Afterward, talk about the how.
 Think through how you expect each role to interact with your technology, and what changes they’ll need to make.
 Consider how you can reduce friction and encourage adoption.

 You need to convince people that your decision is the right one.
 Changing technologies is a high-cost extended project that can block many other opportunities.
 You are guaranteed to find resistance - and any resistance you face can cause your technology to be rejected.